American Tower Is Priced For Perfection

 I have been trying to take a nibble on AMT for quite a while, but the train has left the station.
 Here’s a snapshot of Total Returns YTD:

-Perhaps a better way of saying it is that AMT is “priced for perfection” and as much as I would like to own this REIT, I must wait on an adequate “margin of safety”.
+Perhaps a better way of saying it is that AMT is “priced for perfection” and as much as I would like to own this REIT, I must wait on an adequate “margin of safety.”

-Here’s a list of AMT’s top owners, many of which also appear on the list of Simon’s (SPG) top owners:
+Here’s a list of AMT’s top owners, many of which also appear on the list of Simon’s top owners:

 What does that mean?

-There’s a better way for “average Joe and Jane” investors to invest in cell towers….stay tuned…
+There’s a better way for “average Joe and Jane” investors to invest in cell towers… stay tuned…

 For more information on REIT Investing, please follow me on Seeking Alpha.
 Have a great week!

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.